bl4ck5un/tc-website/content/dev.md

 * More websites to suppport

-	There are only a few scrappers so applications TC can support are very limited.
-We look forward to your proposals and designing scrappers and applications for TC!
+	There are only a few scrapers so applications TC can support are very limited.
+We look forward to your proposals and designing scrapers and applications for TC!

 [Flight departure delay]: http://flightaware.com/